How we use social media

 Listed below are examples of the types of information we regularly communicate via Twitter:

 - News about Society-supported projects, awards and meetings

 - Practice guidelines and advice issued by professional bodies, such as NICE

-- Research papers, and findings from other research bodies
+- Research papers, surveys and findings from other research bodies

 - Key statistics on alcohol, drugs, smoking and other addictions

 - News stories on alcohol, drugs, smoking and other addictions

 - International research and news